Physician Contract Restrictive Covenants

-Another way of thinking about it would be, if you have classmates in your training program, you need to ask them what they’re receiving.
-It’s going to vary based upon geography and then setting.
-Are they going into a hospital network?
-Are they going into the federal facility?
+Another way of thinking about it would be if you have classmates in your training program, ask them what they’re receiving.
+It’s going to vary based on geography and then setting.
+Are they going into a hospital network or a federal facility?
 Or are they going into private practice in some way?
-It is good to speak to people you train with to see what they’re being offered.
+It is good to speak to people you train with to see what offers they got.
 And then mentors are another excellent place.

 How to Terminate Contracts